-Some incidents of preinstalled malware during the supply chain necessitate that managing the cybersecurity of UAV starts by studying each stage of the supply chain, the supply chain of UAV includes all entities who work to make the product's hardware, software, or service.
-Typically the supply chain is complex and dynamic composed of tens of entities cooperating at some level to the final product, therefore, due diligence of checklist steps should be taken to satisfy the triad of confidentiality, integrity, and availability requirements.
+Some incidents of pre-installed malware during the supply chain necessitate that the management of UAV cybersecurity starts by studying each stage of the supply chain.
+The UAV supply chain includes all the entities that work to make the product's hardware, software, or service.
+Typically the supply chain is complex and dynamic consisting of tens of entities cooperating at some level to the final product, therefore, due diligence of checklist steps should be taken to satisfy the triad of confidentiality, integrity, and availability requirements.
 The testing includes an activity that might affect the final product regardless of the motive which could be due to,